Child Care Policy, Strategy and Principles

 If it is then felt that a different decision may have been appropriate, steps should be taken to reconsider the decision.

 If decisions are made against people's wishes, they should be informed of the decision and the reasons for the decision should be explained.
-In these circumstances, the person should be informed of any rights they have to formally challenge the decision, and of the availability of the Complaints or Grievance Procedure (see Complaints, Compliments and Representations Procedure)
+In these circumstances, the person should be informed of any rights they have to formally challenge the decision, and of the availability of the Complaints or Grievance Procedure (see Complaints and Representation Procedure)

 Children should also be informed of their right to appoint an advocate (see Advocacy for Children and Young People Making a Complaint Procedure) and if an advocate is appointed, he or she must be consulted in accordance with the principles set out in this section.